Frequently Asked Questions (FAQs)

 However, biologists have serious concerns that manatees could be placed at risk if the general public starts to feed them.
 Feeding of manatees by unauthorized personnel can be harmful, considered harassment and is prohibited by state and federal law.
 If manatees are fed from boats, for example, they can learn to associate boats with food and approach the boats, risking propeller injuries or entanglement in fishing lines.

-Authorized personnel temporarily conducting supplemental feeding in a controlled manner during times of seasonal stress should not alter the manatee’s long-term behavior and diet.
+Authorized personnel temporarily conducted a short-term supplemental feeding trial in a controlled manner during times of seasonal stress should not alter the manatee’s long-term behavior and diet.
 Rescued manatees that spend months or even years in managed-care facilities such as zoos or aquariums, for instance, usually re-adapt quickly to the natural environment, including foraging on natural foods such as seagrass.
 Manatees taking advantage of supplemental food might reduce the frequency of their trips in search of scarce seagrass or other natural forage.
 This would have dual benefits because the manatees would expend less energy and have less exposure to cold water in winter, hence helping to maintain their body condition above a starvation level.
-Daily manatee counts during the 2021/2022 supplemental feeding trial showed a rapid drop after feeding ceased, indicating manatees left the area quickly, likely to return to natural food sources.
+Daily manatee counts during the supplemental feeding trial showed a rapid drop after feeding ceased, indicating manatees left the area quickly to return to natural food sources.

 Manatees show considerable variation in annual migratory patterns.
 Many manatees migrate to southeast Florida for the winter and return north in the spring; many spend the winter in the northern Indian River Lagoon and migrate to northeast Florida and Georgia in the spring; and some are residents in an area year-round.
 Providing supplemental food by authorized personnel is unlikely to prevent migration because historically there was plenty of natural food (seagrass) in the northern Indian River Lagoon and manatees regularly migrated south for the winter anyway.
 After the conclusion of the initial supplemental feeding trial last winter, manatees dispersed, following regular migration patterns.
 FWC and USFWS staff will continue to monitor manatee behavior as part of the supplemental feeding trial.